IAmMe1353/terminal-stocks-less/README.md

 # terminal-stocks-less

-This is just a copy of terminal-stocks but it puts less warnings and text in the terminal. terminal-stocks is a terminal first application that provides stock price information.
+This is just a copy of terminal-stocks but it puts less warnings and text in the terminal.<b />
+terminal-stocks is a terminal first application that provides stock price information.
 Read more here: https://blog.shashi.dev/2021/01/track-stock-market-information-right-in.html